-With the emergence of single cell RNA-seq technologies, many corresponding datasets are being generated, where funcitonal insights such as pathway and TF activity could be gained at the single-cell level.
-However. it is not clear how well existing tools can handle the unique challenges of this data type (e.g. drop-out events, low library size).
-We have shown that our bulk and footprint based tools PROGENy and DoRothEA can be applied on scRNA-seq data outperforming dedicated single cell tools (Holland et al. 2019).
+With the emergence of single-cell RNA-seq technologies, many corresponding datasets are being generated, where functional insights such as pathway and TF activity could be gained at the single-cell level.
+However. it was not clear how well existing tools can handle the unique challenges of this data type (e.g. drop-out events, low library size).
+We have shown that our bulk and footprint based tools PROGENy and DoRothEA can be applied on scRNA-seq data partially outperforming dedicated single-cell tools (Holland et al. 2020).

 Once their activities have been estimated, transcription factors and signaling pathways signatures can be linked to upstream perturbations (drugs, ligands, mutations, etc.) using network-based approaches such as so-called causal reasoning methods.
-Here, we use the signed, directed interactions in Omnipath as a prior knowledge network and we make use of an integer linear programming (ILP) mathematical formulation to infer regulatory signalling network topology from gene expression data (Melas et al. 2015).
-The pipeline also integrates TF and pathway scores from DoRothEA and PROGENy for network contextualization and we compiled the whole framework as an R-package called CARNIVAL (Liu, Trairatphisan, Gjerga et al. 2019).
+Here, we use the signed, directed interactions in Omnipath as a prior knowledge network and we make use of an integer linear programming (ILP) mathematical formulation to infer regulatory signalling network topology from gene expression data.
+The pipeline also integrates TF and pathway scores from DoRothEA and PROGENy for network contextualization and we compiled the whole framework as a Bioconductor package called CARNIVAL (Liu et al. 2019).

-In a similar manner to the transcription factors, activity of kinases can be inferred from the levels of phosphorylation of the proteins they target (Wirbel, Cutillas, and Saez-Rodriguez 2018; Hernandez-Armenta et al. 2017, https://github.com/saezlab/kinact).
-By taking advantage of the conceptual similarities between footprint approaches, we hope to expand the use of CARNIVAL to more diverse type of omic data.
-We are currently trying to integrate transcriptomic, phosphoproteomic and metabolomic with this approach.
+In a similar manner to the transcription factors, the activity of kinases can be inferred from the levels of phosphorylation of the proteins they target (Wirbel, Cutillas, and Saez-Rodriguez 2018; Hernandez-Armenta et al. 2017), https://github.com/saezlab/kinact).
+By taking advantage of the conceptual similarities between footprint approaches, we hope to expand the use of CARNIVAL to more diverse types of omic data.
+We are currently trying to integrate transcriptomic, phosphoproteomic, and metabolomic with this approach.